 The Company accounts for its acquisitions under ASC Topic 805, Business Combinations and Reorganizations ("ASC Topic 805").
 ASC Topic 805 provides guidance on how the acquirer recognizes and measures the consideration transferred, identifiable assets acquired, liabilities assumed, non-controlling interests, and goodwill acquired in a business combination.
 ASC Topic 805 also expands required disclosures surrounding the nature and financial effects of business combinations.
 Acquisition costs are expensed as incurred.
-Acquisition expenses in 2014 and 2013 were approximately \$0.3 and \$1.9 million, respectively, and were insignificant in 2012.
+Acquisition related expenses were approximately \$0.4 million, \$0.3 million and \$1.9 million in 2015, 2014 and 2013, respectively.